pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Added style options for Container in Banner widget.
 - Tweak: Changed `Border Radius` option from `SLIDER` to `DIMENSIONS` in Countdown widget.
-- Tweak: Added `Remote Video URL` option to Media Grid and Video Box widget.
+- Tweak: Added `Remote Video URL` option to Media Gallery and Video Box widget.
 - Tweak: Added `First Category Label` option for Filter Tabs in Blog widget.
 - Fixed: Image overlay does not appear with Self Hosted videos in Video Box widget.
 - Fixed: `Contact Form 7` widget wraps all inputs in the page.